 2-4 High Petergate, York YO1 7EH

-The Lamb and Lion Inn resides within an ancient building oozing with character and charm.
+The Fat Badger resides within an ancient building oozing with character and charm.
 Their beer garden nestles next to the Bar Walls and is a great place to meet friends outdoors in the summer.
-In the winter the Lamb and Lion has heated igloos in their beer garden, making it a year round destination.
+In the winter they have heated igloos in their beer garden, making it a year round destination.

 They serve classic pub food and the pub has a cosy and comfortable atmosphere.

-See our full review of Dinner at The Lamb and Lion Inn.
+See our full review of Dinner at The Fat Badger.

 The Whippet Inn